 Aside from the Figi family’s account, there is mounting evidence which suggests that CBD treatment could hold the key to completely changing the way we treat epilepsy.

-Currently there are no studies directly evaluating cannabidiol for those with fibromyalgia, however the endocannabinoid link leaves reason for researchers to pursue this line of research.
+Currently there are no studies directly evaluating cannabidiol for those with fibromyalgia, however, the endocannabinoid link leaves a reason for researchers to pursue this line of research.

 Headaches, especially migraine headaches, have proved to be a mystifying condition that is difficult to treat.
 However, a review of research by Lochte Bryson in 2017 indicates that cannabinoids, including CBD, provide promise as possible treatments for migraine headaches.
 (25)